 If you have ruled out COVID-19 with a negative test result but think you have the flu, you should stay at home until your symptoms are gone or at least 24 hours after having a fever.
 Avoid close contact with other people.

 You only need to get a flu test if the illness is severe or there is an increased risk of complications.
-Your doctor can test you or you can get tested at a COVID-19 GP respiratory clinic.
+Your doctor can test you, or you can get tested at a COVID-19 PCR testing clinic or a COVID-19 GP respiratory clinic.